ArmanKhanTech/Celestia/README.md

 4. Additional Note: Redis isn't natively supported on Windows.
 You'll have to run it within WSL instead.
 Follow [this](https://redis.io/docs/latest/operate/oss_and_stack/install/archive/install-redis/install-redis-on-windows/) tutorial.

+5. Import the PostgreSQL schema by executing the following command in your terminal:

+      ```sh
+      psql -U postgres -h localhost -p 5432 -W -d celestia -f schema.sql
+      ```

-5. Paste your own Firebase configs [here](https://github.com/ArmanKhanTech/Celestia/blob/master/Frontend/src/app/lib/firebase.ts) or just use mine instead.
+6. Paste your own Firebase configs [here](https://github.com/ArmanKhanTech/Celestia/blob/master/Frontend/src/app/lib/firebase.ts) or just use mine instead.

-6. Execute the following commands from the root dir of this project:
+7. Execute the following commands from the root dir of this project:

       ```js
       cd Frontend